excoffierleonard/duplicacy_b2/README.md

 ## Getting Started

-To get started with this Docker project, you'll need Docker and Docker Compose installed on your system.
+To get started with this Docker project, you'll need Docker and preferably Docker Compose installed on your system.

 1. Clone the Repository: